 Example (for a team):

-- Weekly: Review the key metrics together in the beginning of the weekly team meeting
+• Weekly review the key metrics together in the beginning of the weekly team meeting

-- Quarterly Peer Review for delegatees to identify opportunities to improve strategy, domain design, learning requirements and efficacy of approach.
+• Quarterly peer review for delegatees to identify opportunities to improve strategy, domain design, learning requirements, and efficacy of approach.

-- Participants: delegator, team members, team coach, facilitator and selected representatives from customers and dependencies
+• Participants: delegator, team members, team coach, facilitator, and selected representatives from customers and dependencies

-- Quarterly: Review strategy (following the Peer Review)
+• Quarterly strategy review (following the Peer Review)

-- Yearly: complete review of the domain design
+• Yearly review of domain design

 Tips:

-- For newly designed domains, consider reviewing the design more frequently, to integrate learning and improve the domain’s design quickly.
+• For newly designed domains, consider reviewing the design more frequently to integrate learning and improve the domain’s design quickly.

 Additional Information